desmonty/m1-13-project1/README.md

 [OUTPUT] --> [664, 2341, 26, 998, 9583, 24, 1, 444, 6783]
 ```

+# Checking Your Solution:

+You can use the `check_solution` function from `check_solution.py` to test if your solution is valid and verify the score.

 # Hints:

 - Most of the design paradigms we saw in class will work for this: